ADORSYS-GIS/openstack/docs/tutorails/setupvswitch.md

-# How set up a vswitch (Virtual Switch) with Multipass?
+# How to Set Up a Virtual Switch with Multipass

-Hello guys, in this tutorial we will configure a vswitch for Multipass instances.
-We are going to make our Multipass instances accessible over the network.
+In this tutorial, we will configure a virtual switch (vswitch) for Multipass instances and make them accessible over the network.

-## What is a switch/bridge and why do we use it?
+## What is a Switch/Bridge and Why Do We Use It?

 A switch is a networking device that helps us connect different computers together using ethernet cables.
 The switch has a MAC table that it uses to determine which computer on the network it is supposed to send data packets to.
 It is also one of the major component devices of layer 2 of the OSI model.